librenms/librenms/doc/Support/Performance.md

 `poller-wrapper.py` defaults to using 16 threads, this isn't necessarily optimal.
-A general rule of thumb is 2 threads per core but we suggest that you play around with lowering /increasing the number until you get the optimal value. **Note** KEEP in MIND that this doesn't always help, it depends on your system and CPU.
+A general rule of thumb is 2 threads per core but we suggest that you play around with lowering / increasing the number until you get the optimal value. **Note** KEEP in MIND that this doesn't always help, it depends on your system and CPU.
 So be careful.
 This can be changed by going to the cron job for librenms.